Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania/README.md

 *   **Tools:** Scripts or utilities related to the language, such as the provided syllabification script.
 *   **References:** List of source materials used.

-A key focus is understanding the distinction between "authentic" Tatar spoken by older generations and "academic" forms, particularly regarding loanwords and sounds not native to the authentic language.
+A key focus is understanding the distinction between "authentic" Tatar spoken and "academic" forms, particularly regarding loanwords and sounds not native to the authentic language.

 ## Repository Structure